DylDevs/Pyro-Axis-AI/docs/model_json.md

 !!!
 This value is required
 !!!

 **Description**\
 The default value of the hyperparameter.
 This value's type will be assumed as they hyperparameter's type, NoneType values will raise an exception.
+NOTE: if the value is a `path` type, it should be relative to the `model_types` directory

 **Example**
 ```json